 A synovectomy is a surgical procedure used to treat synovitis and some other conditions that affect the synovium, a thin membrane that lines the inside of certain joints (called "synovial joints"), such as your knee, shoulder or elbow.
 In a synovectomy procedure, much of the synovium is removed.

-Painful and swollen joints characterize a number of orthopedic injuries and conditions, but in people with inflammatory arthritis, the immediate cause of the swelling and pain is usually inflammation and excessive growth of the synovium, a membrane that lines the joints.
+Painful and swollen joints characterize a number of orthopedic injuries and conditions, but in people with inflammatory arthritis, the immediate cause of the swelling and pain is usually inflammation and excessive growth of the synovium.

-"Normal synovium, which is usually one or two cell layers thick, produces synovial fluid that helps lubricate the joint," explains Mark P. Figgie, MD, Chief of the Surgical Arthritis Service at HSS.
+"A normal synovium, which is usually one or two cell layers thick, produces synovial fluid that helps lubricate the joint," explains Mark P. Figgie, MD, Chief Emeritus of the Surgical Arthritis Service at HSS.
 "When the synovium grows too bulky, it produces too much synovial fluid, which contains an enzyme that, in large quantities, ‘eats away’ at the articular cartilage on the joint surface."

 "Typically, we see patients who have had some improvement after six months of drug therapy but still have one inflamed joint that has not responded," says Dr. Figgie.
 In such cases, surgical reduction of the synovium can allow the medication to effectively control the condition.
 Other candidates for synovectomy are those for whom medication has provided no relief.

-Synovectomy may be performed either as an open surgical procedure or with the aid of arthroscopy, in which the orthopedic surgeon uses miniaturized instruments, fiberoptic technology, and a tiny camera inserted through very small incisions in the skin.
+There are two basic forms of synovectomy.
+It may be performed either as an open surgical procedure or with the aid of an arthroscope, in which the orthopedic surgeon uses miniaturized instruments, fiberoptic technology and a tiny camera inserted through very small incisions in the skin.
 Magnified pictures from the camera are projected onto a television monitor in the operating suite, guiding the surgeon throughout the procedure.

 Summary prepared by Nancy Novick.